 Weaning is the end of breastfeeding, when your baby no longer has any breastmilk.
-Strictly speaking, weaning starts when your baby has any food other than breastmilk at times during the day and ends when she no longer has any breastmilk.
+Weaning starts when your baby has any food other than breastmilk at times during the day and ends when she no longer has any breastmilk.

-You might decide to stop breastfeeding when or before your baby reaches six or twelve months.
+You might decide to stop breastfeeding when or before your baby reaches 6 or 12 months.
 For example, you might find that you start thinking about weaning when you’re getting ready to return to work.

 If the decision to wean is yours rather than your baby’s, you might need to offer some extra comfort as you make the transition to bottle-feeding or drinking from a cup.